Contrastive Learning for API Aspect Analysis: CLAA: CL for API Aspects

 \subsubsection{Contrastive training}

 Supervised contrastive learning is a technique widely used in Natural Language Processing (NLP) that requires training a model to differentiate between similar but distinct examples in order to improve its generalization ability \cite{gao2021simcse}.
 The basic idea behind the method is to train a model to identify the similarities and differences between two examples, with one example being the positive example and the other one being negative.
 Figure \ref{fig:contrastive-image} depicts a brief overview of the contrastive training procedure.
-At first, we create pairs of similar yet distinct examples, with one example in each pair serving as the positive example and the other as the negative example.
-Then, we separate the training data into two classes: instances belonging to a specific aspect are designated as the positive class, while the rest are considered negative.
+At first, we separate the training data into two classes: instances belonging to a specific aspect are designated as the positive class, while the rest are considered negative.
 We split the training data into several batches of size $32$.
 For aspect categories with fewer than $100$ samples during training, to guarantee that each batch includes at least one positive class sample, the number of instances in these categories are doubled by duplicating each sentence.
 This data augmentation technique is considered minimal, as it is performed in a supervised setting and follows the unsupervised data augmentation method described in \cite{gao2021simcse}.
 The next step involved defining the model to be trained on the data.
 We utilize transformer models, as outlined in section \ref{PTMs}, as the encoder.
 The encoder learns the representations of the sentences in a batch.
 To train the encoder we use the NT-XENT (Normalized Temperature-Scaled Cross Entropy Loss) as the objective function which measures the similarity between the positive and negative examples in a pair and optimizes the model so that the similarity score between positive examples is maximized while the similarity between negative examples is minimized.
 The temperature scaling helps to balance the trade-off between the two objectives and adjust the sharpness of the optimization process.
 We use the supervised contrastive loss mentioned in Khosla et al. \cite{khosla2020supervised}, which can handle multiple positive and negative instances in a single batch.
 The goal of this loss function is to increase the similarity between positive instances and decrease the similarity between negative instances within a batch.
 We utilize the learned representations of the encoder to fine-tune the transformers for classifying API reviews.
 This process is repeated for each aspect and each transformer.